xmppo/Jabber-Net/Licensing.md

 - [`gen-unicode-tables.pl`][gen-unicode-tables-pl]

-The output of these generators is explicitly mentioned as unrestricted, so we're distributing it (and not the scripts themselves) under LGPL as an integral part of Jabber-Net under the terms of LGPL.
+The output of these generators is explicitly mentioned as unrestricted, so we're distributing it (and not the scripts themselves) as an integral part of Jabber-Net under the terms of LGPL.

 UNICODE
 -------